dylanrdrake/basic-appeng-sql/README.md

 Make sure you have the Google Cloud SDK installed.

-Edit the app.yaml file by replacing the application-id place holder with your project id.

 Make sure you have pip2.7 installed (pip3 will install the wrong version of urllib2).
 Then in the project's root directory run pip2.7 install -t lib/ -r requirements.txt

 Edit the env_config.py file by filling in all of the database variables of you Cloud SQL instance.
 (Make sure to add this file in your .gitignore so that you don't upload any sensitive passwords to a public github repositor)